SagarBiswas-MultiHAT/Education-MUST-Be-Free-Cybersecurity-Library/README.md

 # Education MUST Be Free: Cybersecurity Library

 A curated shelf of cybersecurity, hacking, and supporting fundamentals collected so that anyone can self-study without a paywall.
-The books live in the repository root; this guide explains how they fit together and how to chart your own path.
+The books live in the Google Drive's root folder; this guide explains how they fit together and how to chart your own path.

 ### Google Drive Link: https://drive.google.com/drive/folders/1eocSz3hnalhkdJ_LfNKuXWADwRp_M23L?usp=sharing